British Classic Races: Multiple winners

 In 1902 Sceptre became the only racehorse to win four British Classic Races outright, winning both Guineas, the Oaks and the St Leger.
 Previously, in 1868, Formosa won the same four races but dead-heated in the 2,000 Guineas.

 Fifteen horses have won the standard Triple Crown (2,000 Guineas – Derby – St Leger), the last being Nijinsky in 1970.
 Three of these achieved the feat during the World War I when all five Classic races were run at Newmarket.

 In addition to Sceptre and Formosa above, eight horses have won the fillies' Triple Crown (1,000 Guineas – Oaks – St Leger), the last being Oh So Sharp in 1985.
+1882 is the only year in which fillies have won all five of the year's British Classic Races.

 Many horses have won two classics, some of whom have gone on to attempt the Triple Crown, losing in the last leg at Doncaster.
-The most recent example of this was the Aidan O'Brien trained Camelot, who finished second in the St Leger in 2012 after winning the 2,000 Guineas and Derby.
+The most recent example of this was the Aidan O'Brien–trained Camelot, who finished second in the St Leger in 2012 after winning the 2,000 Guineas and Derby.